matsengrp/phip-flow/README.md

 can then be used for various statistical queries or dumped to csv for third-party analysis.

-It's important to note that each sample is associated with a peptide library for which the IP experiment was run.
-The respective library for each sample in the sample metadata file is defined by a single peptide should
+Each sample is associated with a peptide library for which the IP experiment was run.
+The respective library for each sample in the sample metadata file is defined by a single reference.
+You can mix as many samples and references as you'd like in a single sample metadata table, but note that the pipeline will create an enrichment dataset for each reference, each containing only the relevent samples.

 ## Sample Metadata